Improve Mental Wellbeing by Staying Fit & Healthy

 Working out decreases your depression risk

-According to a recent Australian study, as little as one hour per week of exercise may help prevent a person from getting depressed.
+According to a recent Australian study5, as little as one hour per week of exercise may help prevent a person from getting depressed.
 Scientists followed more than 22,000 healthy people for just over a decade, asking them about their exercise habits and symptoms of depression at the beginning and end of the study.
 They found those who didn’t exercise were 44 percent more likely to suffer symptoms of depression than the participants who worked out one to two hours per week.

 Your gym workout protects your brainpower

 One of the most reassuring links between exercise and mental health: physical activity may help ward off dementia as you get older.
 In a study done at the University of British Columbia, scientists found that aerobic exercise boosts the size of the area of the brain responsible for learning and verbal memory.
-At a time when more and more people suffer from dementia each year, these results offer an important health benefit of exercise.
+At a time when more and more people suffer from dementia6 each year, these results offer an important health benefit of exercise.